LavanyaGanganna/MovieProject/README.md

 User can add movies to his favorite list.
 User can also rate the movies.
 User can watch the movie trailers and read movie reviews.
+This app uses The Movie Database API to retrieve movies.
+This works flwalessly on both phone and tablet.